adnammit/notes/git.md

-git stash pop 2                 pop the item in index 2 git stash apply <file>          apply <file> to the branch w/out removing it from the stash git stash show <stashname>      show summary of stash w/out popping git stash show -p               show full patch diff of most recent stash git stash drop <stashname>      w/out stashname, drops most recent git stash clear                 CAREFUL! this will delete your reflog as well
+git stash pop 2                 pop the item in index 2 git stash apply <file>          apply <file> to the branch w/out removing it from the stash git stash show <stashname>      show summary of stash w/out popping git stash show stash@{1} -p     show patch of second item in stash git stash show -p               show full patch diff of most recent stash git stash drop <stashname>      w/out stashname, drops most recent git stash clear                 CAREFUL! this will delete your reflog as well
 ```

 * you might have changes in your stash that would overwrite your uncommitted work, but maybe that's what you want. to apply the stash and overwrite any merge conflicts with what is in the stash, try:
     `git checkout stash -- .`

 ### FIXUP